Serving a Default Response

 Create a second stub with the method set to `GET`, the URL to `/examples/12` and the response body to `"Example 12 body"` (keeping the Status as `200`).

-Now if you make a request that matches the specific stub you will see a response with a `200` status and the success message:
+Now if you make a request that matches the specific stub you will see a response with a `200` status:

 $ curl -v http://example.wiremockapi.cloud/examples/12